Syncing Timebook and Jira items

 How Timebook syncs with Jira

-You can configure integration with Jira for your entire Timebook Once enabled, your in Timebook can synchronize with Jira issues.
+You can configure integration with Jira for your entire Timebook Workplace.
+Once enabled, your Teams in Timebook can synchronize Work Items with Jira issues.
 This article explains which Work Item attributes can be mapped between the two systems.

 Mapping, in this context, means connecting specific fields in Timebook Work Items with their counterparts in Jira issues.
 Once synced, any changes made to these fields in one of the apps are reflected in the other.